AntonioCarlos850/AntonioCarlos850/README.md

 # Hi there, I'm Antonio 🖖

-- 💻 I’m currently working as a mid-level developer on a multinational company
+- 💻 I’m currently working as a mid-level developer on a global company

 - 🎓 Studying Systems Analysis and Development on IFPR